StrikePS/Autonomous-Surface-Vessel-ASV-/Readme.md

 A complete simulation environment for Autonomous Surface Vessels (ASVs), integrating Gazebo Harmonic wave physics, ArduPilot SITL, ROS 2 Humble, MAVProxy, and a custom 9-state EKF for state estimation.
 The stack supports both the open-source BlueBoat model and a custom IIT Kharagpur catamaran replica built from physical measurements and CAD.

+You can read the entire setup steps in the 'Comprehensive Simulation Setup" document as well.

 ---

 ## Table of Contents